Practical theology: Application

 Other fields of theology have been influenced by practical theology and benefit from its usage, including applied theology (mission, evangelism, religious education, pastoral psychology or the psychology of religion), church growth, administration, homiletics, spiritual formation, pastoral theology, spiritual direction, spiritual theology (or ascetical theology), political theology, theology of justice and peace and similar areas.

 Practical theology also includes advocacy theology, such as the various theologies of liberation (of the oppressed in general, of the disenfranchised, of women, of immigrants, of children, and black theology).
-The theology of relational care may also be discussed as an approach to practical theology.
+A theology of relational care has also been proposed as an approach to practical theology.
 This approach focuses on ministering to the personal needs of others, primarily individuals going through crises of a temporal nature.
 This may include individuals and families experiencing poverty, ill health, stigmatization, or ostracization from mainstream society.
 Such ministry might be facilitated in a church or a parachurch environment.

 "Convergent practical theology" has emerged from the combined studies and practice of missiology with organizational development since the publication of Missional Church: A Vision for the Sending of the Church in North America.
-This new perspective is described by Christian Boyd as "living our theology (primary and secondary) and practicing social science theologically, [so that] our minds are renewed and the community formed nurtures a new imagination for being and doing church."